 Our wooden insect hotel is placed near the marsh and our garden, with the hopes of it having its ‘no vacancy' sign up often.
 I probably need to get a listing on Hotels.com for it.

 As organic gardeners, we are firm believers and ‘encouragers' of beneficial insects.
 We've seen firsthand what parasitic wasps can do to those nasty Tomato Horn Worms and how quickly a few ladybugs can decimate a horde of aphids.
 We welcome any and all bees to our humble garden and put out the welcome sign in the form of Bee Balm, Zinnia, Lavender and Dill.

-To that end, we are always looking for more ways to encourage those friendly bugs to make our home their home and this Insect Hotel is just another way to induce them.
+To that end, we are always looking for more ways to encourage those friendly bugs to make our home their home and this wooden insect house is just another way to induce them.